material-components/material-components-ios/components/Snackbar/README.md

 ### Theming

-You can theme a snackbar with your app's color scheme and typography scheme using the ColorThemer and TypographyThemer extensions.
+You can theme your snackbars with your app's color scheme and typography scheme using the ColorThemer and TypographyThemer extensions.

 You must first add the themer extensions to your project: